AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Don't let the fear of losing be greater than the excitement of winning. — Robert Kiyosaki
+> Your heart is full of fertile seeds, waiting to sprout. — Morihei Ueshiba
 <!--END_SECTION:quote-->